 E-mail Format: You are using e-mail as a means of formal communication.
 It will often form the first impression staff members here and abroad have about you.
-In a chat room or on Facebook, the style of communication is often very informal and sometimes quite aggressive.
+With iChat or Facebook messenger, the style of communication is often very informal and sometimes slang or shortened words are used.
 This is not an appropriate tone to take in intercultural e-mail communication.
 Be sure you: